stefanoborini/book-the-software-company/01-the-software-company.md

 velocity.
 It will just increase time (they will work overtime), but this affects velocity (people are tired, introduce more bugs, skip over important details) so the net result is less motivated individuals and a lousy product.

-4. Do you respect your employees?

-Software developers spend 8 hours a day in front of a computer.
-Respecting them  Respect comes in many different forms.

-- Good, isolated desks that can be raised.
-Reduces vibration transmission, allows to work while standing.
-- training days.
-- Technical excellence: no restrictions for hardware gear, on a no questions asked
-- short meetings that are counted as working hours.
-- no quibbling over buying a windows license.

 5. Do you plan ahead?